-Established in 1923, Texas Tech is one of the youngest major research institutions in the country and one of four major comprehensive universities in the state.
-The 1,839-acre Spanish Renaissance style campus serves approximately 29,000 students and hosts one of 10 best campus public art collections in the nation (Public Art Review, 2006).
-The Graduate School enrolls over 4,000 students in nearly 100 different master's programs and some 50 doctoral programs.
+Established in 1923, Texas Tech University is one of the youngest major research institutions in the country and one of four major comprehensive universities in the state.
+The 1839-acre Spanish Renaissance style campus serves approximately 33,000 students and hosts one of the 10 best campus public art collections in the nation (Public Art Review, 2006).
+The Graduate School enrolls over 5,500 students in nearly 100 different master's programs and some 50 doctoral programs.
 The Graduate School strives to maintain flexibility through a combination of options from the traditional degree programs to interdisciplinary and multidisciplinary choices.
-As of 2002, the units of Art, Music and Theater and Dance comprise the College of Visual and Performing Arts.
+The units of Art, Music and Theater and Dance comprise the College of Visual and Performing Arts.
 For more information, see: http://www.vpa.ttu.edu.

-A city of more than 200,000, Lubbock is situated atop the Caprock on the High Plains of northwest Texas.
-Lubbock offers a quality living experience with a semi-arid climate and housing costs below the national average.
-Lubbock's international airport offers direct, one-hour flights to the communities of Dallas/Fort Worth, Austin, San Antonio, Houston, El Paso, and Albuquerque, thereby providing access to major museum collections, exhibitions, and art markets.
-Lubbock also supports a symphony orchestra, museums, galleries, music, dance, theater performances, and a growing variety of restaurants and shops.
+Lubbock, a city of more than 220,000, is situated atop the Caprock on the High Plains of northwest Texas.
+Lubbock offers a quality living experience with a semi-arid climate and a cost of living below the national average.
+Lubbock's international airport offers direct, one-hour flights to Dallas/Fort Worth, Austin, Houston, and Denver, thereby providing access to major museum collections, exhibitions, and art markets.
+Lubbock also supports a symphony orchestra; museums; a community visual and performing arts center; galleries; music, dance, and theater performances; a First Friday Art Trail; and a growing variety of restaurants and shops.